A normal audit project will follow the processes listed below:

 Whenever test work identifies material concerns that require immediate remedy, these concerns will be shared with the client.
 Other identified issues will be confirmed with the client before proceeding into the reporting phase.

-The Internal Audit team will prepare a draft report to share with the client before the closing meeting.
-The draft report will usually include background, scope, conclusion, detail discussion of major issues and auditor's recommendations.
+The internal auditing team will prepare a draft report to share with the client before the closing meeting.
+The draft report will usually include background, scope, conclusion, detailed discussion of major issues, and the auditor's recommendations.

-An closing meeting will be held with the internal audit staff and the client.
-The purpose of this meeting is to go over the draft report for factual confirmation, wording clarification and to discuss any needed follow-up procedures.
+A closing meeting will be held with the internal auditing staff and the client.
+The purpose of this meeting is to go over the draft report for factual confirmation, wording clarification, and to discuss any needed follow-up procedures.

 After the closing meeting, the clients have two weeks to prepare their responses and action plans to be included in the final report.
-These responses and action plans should be brief, but must address the issue and risk appropriately.
-The final draft report including any revisions discussed in the closing meeting will be provided to the client in an electronic format so that clients can enter their response directly into the document.
+These responses and action plans should be brief but must address the issue and risk appropriately.
+The final draft report, including any revisions discussed in the closing meeting, will be provided to the client in an electronic format so that clients can enter their responses directly into the document.

 A survey will be distributed during the closing meeting to offer the client a chance to evaluate the internal audit staff on performance and customer satisfaction.
-Internal Audit takes these surveys very seriously and hopes that all clients would complete them in a timely manner.
-Internal Audit is constantly looking for feedback to help improve our level of service to the community.
+Internal auditing takes these surveys very seriously and encourages university clients to complete them in a timely manner.
+Internal auditing is constantly looking for feedback to help improve our level of service to the community.

-After the client's response is received, the final report is issued to the audit client, with copies sent to the Senior Vice President of Business and Fiscal Affairs and all other senior management affected by the report.
+After the client's response is received, the final report is issued to the audit client, with copies sent to the appropriate senior management.

 Corrective Action Plan

 The client is asked to resolve all issues identified in the final report within 90 days of the report’s issue date, pursuant to management’s responsibility for establishing and maintaining internal controls to achieve effective and efficient operations, reliable financial reporting, and compliance with applicable laws and regulations.
-University Audit and Consulting Services will provide a corrective action plan form to facilitate this status review.
+Internal auditing will provide a corrective action plan form to facilitate this status review.

 Semi-Annual Client Updates on Issues

-Six months after an audit is completed, Internal Audit will contact the client to obtain an update on the progress of recommendation implementation.
-This update will not be verified at this time by Internal Audit but certain major updates will be included in the executive summary.
+Six months after an audit is completed, internal auditing will contact the client to obtain an update on the progress of recommendation implementation.
+This update will not be verified at this time by internal auditing staff, but certain major updates will be included in the executive summary.

-Every six months, the Chief Auditor will present an executive summary of audit activities to be reviewed by the Compliance and Audit Committee of the Board of Trustees.
+Every six months, the assistant vice president and chief audit, risk, and compliance officer will present an executive summary of audit activities to be reviewed by the finance, audit, and infrastructure committee of the Board of Trustees.